Azure-Samples/azure-samples-python-management/samples/compute/README.md

 urlFragment: compute
 ---

-# Python Management SDK Samples
+# Getting started - Managing Compute using Azure Python SDK

 These code samples will show you how to manage Compute using Azure SDK for Python.